dylanwishner/aevum/README.md

 ## Usage
 Run aevum with `./aevum --help` for more information.

 When using aevum, you must always provide the desired period of time to run the timer.
 By default the units are in seconds.
-The program assumes that the prescaler is a 16-bit register, and the auto-reload is a 32-bit register.
+The program assumes that the prescaler and auto-reload registers are both 16-bit.

 ### Options
 * `-h, --help`: Display help information